mosip/documentation/docs/architecture/features.md

 ### Support for various assurance levels

 * We support the relying party to specify an assurance level based on the usecase of the relying party.

+### Captcha validation

+With e-Signet version 1.0, the OTP based authentication is now secured with captcha.

+### Multi-language support

+In version 1.0, the e-Signet UI supports multiple languages.
+The languages supported are Arabic, English, Hindi, Kannada and Tamil by default.
+We also support RTL (right-to-left) languages.